Anushka200310/codsoft-task1/README.md

 The primary purpose of this project is to:

-- Apply and demonstrate your web development skills.
+- Apply and demonstrate my web development skills.
 - Create a visually appealing and functional landing page.